 Continued growth in total ridership and, subsequently, fare income, is critical to TfL's ability to produce balanced budgets - a legal requirement.
-As set out in TfL's 2018 business plan, TfL's funded capacity improvements to FY2023 will contribute to TfL's planned reversal of its net cost of operations from a forecast of £500 million in FY2019 (based on TfL's budget published on 20th March 2019) to £47 million in FY2022 and towards an operating surplus of £144 million in FY2023.
+As set out in TfL's 2018 Business Plan, TfL's funded capacity improvements to FY2023 will contribute to TfL's planned reversal of its net cost of operations from £494 million in FY2019 to £47 million in FY2022 and towards an operating surplus of £144 million in FY2023.
 These include the Elizabeth line (which will increase central London's rail capacity by 10%), signalling upgrades on the Circle, District, Hammersmith & City and Metropolitan lines, new trains on the London Overground and the extension of the London Overground to Barking Riverside.